jreisinger/docs/data/notes/Prog/vscodium.md

-VSCodium is the OpenSource for of VSCode.
+VSCodium is an Open Source fork of VSCode.

 * settings: `Ctrl + ,`
 * all commands: `Ctrl + Shift + P`